cgruver/cgruver/index.md

 ---
 layout: home
 title: Welcome to my Blog and Kubernetes Playground
 description: "A Chronicle of my Adventures In Code - With OpenShift (OKD), Quarkus, and more!
-Blog Dedicated to OpenShift Home Lab Projects with OKD"
+Blog Dedicated to OpenShift Home Lab Projects"
 sidebar:
   nav: lab-projects
 classes: wide
 header:
-  image: /assets/images/Fiat-Wide.jpg
+  image: /assets/images/OpenShift-Outdoors.png
 tags:
   - openshift
   - okd